alinex/node-admin/doc/client/state.md

 ![vuex](vuex.png)

+The basic concept is described below, but you may also visit the [Vuex Manual](https://vuex.vuejs.org/en/core-concepts.html).

 ## Store

 The store is basically a container that holds the application state.
 It is reactive so a change of state will also trigger the change of elements using this state.
 And the only way to change state is to commit mutations.
 This ensures every state change leaves a track-able record, and enables tooling that helps us better understand the applications.